mmaceira/multi-model-intent-classifier/docs/model_architecture.md

 ## Overview

-Model architectures and technical specifications.
+Model architectures, technical specifications, and resource requirements.
+For a conceptual “when to use what” guide, see `algorithms.md`.

 ## Models